application-research/delta/README.md

 ### Quick Start

-Calling the `k8s.setup` target will install all of the necessary kubernetes tools for developing against a local Kind cluster:
+Calling the `cluster.setup` target will install all of the necessary kubernetes tools for developing against a local development [Kind](https://kind.sigs.k8s.io/) cluster:

+`make cluster.setup`

+Instantiate the local Kind development cluster

+`make cluster.up`

+To uninstall all kubernetes manifests and create a fresh cluster (danger: you will lose all data)

-`make k8s.setup`
+`make cluster.down`

 ### Kubernetes YAML